How to Rent Out Your Home While Working Abroad

 Get Landlord and Property Insurance

 If you own your home, you many need more protection than what your homeowners insurance policy covers.
-You may be able to add an endorsement for a secondary residence to your policy if you’re renting out for a short term.
+You may be able to add an endorsement for a secondary residence to your policy if you’re renting it out for a short term.

 Overall, you have a lot on your plate while abroad.
-International insurance can make your life easier overseas, and you will always need personal property protection for your belongings, whether you are currently staying in your home or overseas.
+International insurance can make your life easier and you will always need personal property protection for your belongings, whether you are currently staying in your home or overseas.